processout/processout-ios/README.md

 > is based on SwiftUI, so styling is not compatible with ProcessOut (that is based on UIKit).
 Also
 > beware that UI in ProcessOut will be removed in `5.0.0`.

-> [!WARNING]
->
-> Checkout3DS is currently incompatible with Xcode 16, which also affects ProcessOutCheckout3DS.
-If you
-> depend on this functionality, please use version 4.20.0 with Xcode 15 until the issue is resolved.

 ## Contributing

 We welcome contributions of any kind including new features, bug fixes, and general improvements.